odaridavid/AndroidTMDB/README.md

 ## AndroidTMDB App

 This is a simple Android app that uses the [TMDB API](https://www.themoviedb.org/documentation/api) to display a continuous list of latest movies from the beginning of the year to the current date and their details.

+Also enables searching for movies by title on the already fetched list.

 *Pre-requisites*
 - Built on A.S Hedgehog 2023.1.1 Canary 7